jravetch/blinkinlabs.github.io/software/_posts/2013-05-11-patternpaint.md

 [PatternPaint](https://github.com/blinkiverse/blinkyboard/examples/PatternPaint) is companion software for the [BlinkyTape](/blinkytape).
 It allows you to create animations for your BlinkyTape in real-time, and save your designs to the BlinkyTape for playback on-the-go.

+## Uses

+* Create light paintings with long-exposure photography.
+* Design blinky patterns for wearable lights.
+* Set static patterns for ambient light installations.
+* And more!

 ## Features

 * **Simple Paint Tools** - Create vivid animated patterns with just a few clicks.
 * **Live Preview** - Connect your BlinkyTape to your computer to preview your patterns in real time.
 * **PNG Import and Export** - Create or edit your patterns in your favorite paint program.
 * **Save to BlinkyTape** - When you're done, you can save your patterns directly to the BlinkyTape for playback away from your computer.

-## Uses

-* Load images for light painting with long-exposure photography
-* Create flashy patterns for wearable lights
-* Design static patterns for ambient light installations
-* And more!

 # Downloading PatternPaint